 What can a Chapter 13 do for you?
 Once your vehicle has been repossessed, you have a short window where you can still force the lender to return your vehicle to you without paying them one penny.
 By filing for Chapter 13 relief prior to the lender selling your vehicle at an auction, the lender is required by law to turn your vehicle back over to you.
 You now get to spread the balance of the loan over a 5-year period as long you remain in the Chapter 13 and make the necessary payments.
 Moreover, Chapter 13 allows you the opportunity in certain cases to cram down the amount owed on the vehicle to the fair market value of said vehicle.
 Finally, in some instances you can also lower the interest rate that you are paying on the vehicle loan down to a reasonable rate.
 Thus, if getting your vehicle back is your ultimate goal, Chapter 13 will you give you that opportunity.

-If you’ve missed a payment on your vehicle loan and are afraid your car will soon be repossessed or if you’ve already had your vehicle repossessed, contact Bains Legal and speak with our experienced and knowledgeable attorney.
+If you’ve missed a payment on your vehicle loan and are afraid your car will soon be repossessed or if you’ve already had your vehicle repossessed, contact Sacramento Bankruptcy Lawyer and speak with our experienced and knowledgeable attorney.
 Attorney Pauldeep Bains has helped countless consumers successfully resolve their financial issues.

 We help clients in the following areas: Sacramento, Elk Grove, South Sacramento, West Sacramento, Natomas, Citrus Heights, Antelope, Fair Oaks, Gold River, Rancho Cordova, Roseville, Rocklin, Lincoln, Wheatland, Yuba City, Marysville, Woodland, Davis, and Lodi.